Marvin Kitman: Author Kirkus Reviews said of 1969's You Can't Judge a Book By Its Cover, a collection of humor pieces by Kitman, "He talks and he talks ... but he talks. Yet the groggy reader is usually jarred into ordering more coffee and reading on." Kitman wrote several other books that were explicit humorist efforts. He also wrote about television, in particular in I Am a VCR (1988), which was about the effect watching television constantly for two decades was having on the author. The Chicago Tribune found that "Kitman generally finesses his contradictory viewpoint that television is both contemptible and fascinating.... VCR has its chuckles, but Kitman's joke-a-line style makes for a book best 'watched' in several installments, one with all the permanence of the medium it covers."

+Later years

-Since ending his Newsday column, Kitman has remained active in that idiom, well into his eighties and then nineties.
+After ending his Newsday column, Kitman remained active in that idiom, well into his eighties and then nineties.
 In 2008, he wrote a regular column for the Huffington Post.
 Subsequently he voiced unhappiness over that site's disinclination to pay its contributors.
 During 2011–12, he wrote columns on business, media, and politics for the Investor uprising business information site, which did pay.
 But it then folded.
 And starting in 2013 he posted columns on television and politics to his MarvinKitman.com website.
-Such posts continued through 2020, Subsequently Kitman made his "Justaminuteman" postings on politics on the Twitter and Substack platforms.
+Such posts continued through 2020, Subsequently Kitman made his "Justaminuteman" postings and other observations on politics on the Twitter and Substack platforms.

+Death

+Kitman died of cancer on June 29, 2023, at the Lillian Booth Actors Home in Englewood, New Jersey.
+He had been ill for two months, and spent his last month at the home, located adjacent to Leonia.
+He was 93.